NeuralEnsemble/pype9/README.rst

 * Neuron >= 7.3   (https://www.neuron.yale.edu/neuron/)
 * NEST == 2.10.0  (http://www.nest-simulator.org)

-!!Note NEST 2.12 is not supported by this  as its build system changed from *autotools* to *cmake*.
-A new Pype9 release will be made to use *cmake*.
+Note that NEST 2.12 is not currently supported (due to its module build system changing from *autotools* to *cmake*).
+A new Pype9 release will be made to support 2.12.

 Detailed instructions on how to install these simulators on different platforms can be found at http://pype9.readthedocs.io/en/latest/installation.html.